Want to pay off your mortgage faster than 30 years?

 - Recap of ways to pay off your mortgage faster

 But what about homeowners who stay put for the long haul?
 Those 30 years of interest payments can start to feel like a burden, especially compared to the payments on today’s lower-interest-rate loans.

-You may find yourself wondering how to pay your mortgage off faster so you can live debt-free and have full ownership over your home.
+You may find yourself wondering how to pay your mortgage off faster so you can live debt-free and have full ownership of your home.

 Here are five strategies you can use to meet those goals.

-Five ways to pay off your mortgage faster
+Five ways to pay off your mortgage early

 There are a number of ways to shorten your loan term and save a ton of money in interest on your mortgage.